(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, February 10, 2015.)

+But there’s more.
 If we have conquered death, then we may already be transhumans or post-humans living after a technological singularity.
 Such beings may not want to propagate, since achieving a kind of immortality is a major motivation for having children.
-Such beings may be relatively independent of the physical environment too—their bodies may be impervious to environmental stressors, or they may not have bodies at all.
+Posthumans would be relatively independent of the physical environment too—their bodies may be impervious to environmental stressors, or they may not have bodies at all.
 In such cases concerns about overpopulation would be irrelevant.
-I am not saying that they will be irrelevant, but that the tragedy of 150,000 people dying every single day—100,000 of them from age-related causes—is a huge price to pay for speculative hypotheses about the future.
-We should not assume that our concerns as biological beings today will be relevant in the future.
+I’m not saying that they will be irrelevant, but that the tragedy of 150,000 people dying every single day—100,000 of them from age-related causes—is a huge price to pay for speculative hypotheses about the future.
+We shouldn’t assume that our concerns as biological beings today will be relevant in the future.

 Of course, I don’t know how the future will unfold.
 But preserving the minds that now exist may be a better survival strategy than educating new ones.
 In the future we will probably need educated and mature minds—their invaluable knowledge and wisdom.
 So I argue that we should try to eliminate death, dealing with overpopulation—assuming we even have to—when the time comes.
 My suggestions may be considered reckless, but remember there is no risk-free way to proceed into the future.
 Whatever we do, or don’t do, has risks.
 If we cease developing technology we will not be able to prevent the inevitable asteroid strike that will decimate our planet; if we continue to die young we may not develop the intelligence necessary to design better technology.
 Given these considerations, we shouldn’t let hypotheticals about the future deter our research into defeating death.